The Queen Hatshepsut

 The Throne Of Egypt

 The queen married Thutmose II and became queen in 1495 BC.
 She had one daughter whom she married.
 After the death of her husband, Hatshepsut ruled as regent for Thutmose III.
-She had supporters, and this helped her to be the pharaoh and ruler of Egypt.
-She appeared in inscriptions with a beard.
-And muscles as if they were from male pharaohs.

 Works Of Queen Hatshepsut